neondatabase/website/content/docs/introduction/about.md

 updatedOn: '2024-01-26T16:30:34.542Z'
 ---

 Thank you for your interest in Neon.
-Now that you are here, let us make the case for why you should go a step further and take Neon for a test drive.
+We're excited that you're here.
+Let us share some information about **Why Neon?**

-## We make it really easy to get started
+## We make it easy to get started

 **You can set up a Postgres database in seconds**